juliosud/yummo4/MULTI_TENANCY_MIGRATION.md

 # Multi-Tenancy Migration Guide

-This guide explains how to migrate your existing Yummo application to support multiple restaurants with complete data isolation.
+This guide explains how to migrate your existing SwiftTable application to support multiple restaurants with complete data isolation.

 ## 🏗️ Architecture Overview

 The new multi-tenancy system adds:

 - **Restaurant entities** - Each restaurant is a separate tenant
 - **Restaurant isolation** - All data is filtered by `restaurant_id`
 - **Row Level Security (RLS)** - Database-level data isolation